SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Methodology

-where $A_\ell^\star \in \mathbb{R}^{d\times d}$ denote lag-$\ell$ causal adjacency matrices, $B^\star \in \mathbb{R}^{d\times d}$ represents instantaneous causal effects, and $\varepsilon_{t+1}$ is i.i.d.\ noise independent of past variables.
-We assume $(I - B^\star)$ is invertible and that the directed graph induced by $B^\star$ is acyclic.
-Once the data generated by the SVAR model in ~\eqref{eq:varL-sem}, the goal of causal discovery is to recover the lagged causal matrices $\{A_\ell\}_{\ell=1}^L$ and the instantaneous causality matrix $B$, corresponding to the ground-truth parameters $\{A_\ell^\star\}_{\ell=1}^L$ and $B^\star$.
-The lagged edges in $A_\ell$ denote the causal relationships moving forward in time, whereas the instantaneous edges in $B$ represent the causal relationships among the variables within the same time slice, specifically we are interested with the current time slice $t+1$.
+The linear structural vector autoregressive model (SVAR) is a special case of \eqref{eq:nonlinear_dsem}.
+Particularly, if the structural functions are linear and the noise is additive, we can write:

+where $A_\ell^\star\in\mathbb{R}^{d\times d}$ denotes the lag-$\ell$ coefficient matrix and $B^\star\in\mathbb{R}^{d\times d}$ denotes the instantaneous coefficient matrix.
+We consider the assumption that $(I-B^\star)$ is invertible and the graph induced by $B^\star$ is acyclic in nature.
 Figure~\ref{fig:svar_model} depicts the SVAR structure with lagged and instantaneous dependencies used in our study.
-Therefore, by construction, the lagged edges are ordered by time and cannot form any directed cycles.
-On the other hand, instantaneous edges are required to satisfy an acyclicity constraint to guarantee a well defined structural model.
+Since the lagged edges are ordered by time, they cannot form directed cycles in the time-unrolled graph.
+In contrast, instantaneous edges occur within the same time slice and are required to satisfy an acyclicity constraint to represent a well-defined structural model.